- October 26, 2018

 - The game features solid puzzles that provide a sense of accomplishment when solved.

-- The graphics and atmosphere are well done, creating an unsettling and immersive horror experience.
+- The graphics and atmosphere are well-crafted, creating an unsettling and immersive horror experience.

-- The game successfully delivers jump scares and a creepy ambiance that keeps players on edge.
+- The game successfully delivers jump scares and tension, making it a memorable horror experience.

-- Many players find the game too short for its price, with some completing it in under two hours.
+- The game is criticized for being too short and not worth the price, with some players completing it in under two hours.

 graphics

-10 mentions Positive Neutral NegativeThe graphics in the game are generally praised for their quality and atmospheric depth, contributing significantly to the horror experience.
-While some users noted minor issues like clipping and visibility in darker areas, the detailed surroundings and overall visual design received high marks, with comparisons to other well-regarded titles in the genre.
-Overall, the graphics enhance the gameplay, creating a captivating and immersive environment.
+20 mentions Positive Neutral NegativeThe graphics in the game are generally praised for their quality and atmospheric depth, contributing significantly to the horror experience.
+While some users noted minor issues like clipping and visibility challenges in darker areas, the overall visual design, including detailed surroundings and a creepy ambiance, received high marks.
+Many players found the graphics to be a standout feature, enhancing the tension and engagement throughout the gameplay.

-“The graphics and atmosphere were the best part of this game.”
+“The graphics & atmosphere were the best part of this game.”

-“I loved the aspect of the torch being your puzzle timer, and the graphics are scarily gorgeous!”
+“I loved the aspect of the torch being your puzzle timer & the graphics are scarily gorgeous!!”

 “Your graphics are decent, but I almost couldn't tell, because even at maximum brightness, 90% of the background and scenery is pitch black and unviewable.”